BNP Paribas Open

 BNP Paribas Open History

-According to, the tournament was originally known as the Newsweek Champions Cup and was designated as one of the elite events on the ATP Tour in 1990.
-This restructuring of the men’s tennis circuit was led by Hamilton Jordan, who was then the leader of the ATP.
+The tournament was originally known as the Newsweek Champions Cup and since then it was one of the elite events on the ATP Tour in 1990.
+Hamilton Jordan, who was then the leader of the ATP, led this restructuring of the men’s tennis circuit.

 The tournament has undergone several changes since its inception in 1976, including changes in ownership and venue.
 It was acquired by billionaire Larry Ellison in 2009 and has since undergone significant renovations and upgrades to become one of the most state-of-the-art tennis facilities in the world.